Sand Hollow State Park

-Sand Hollow State Park is a state park located in Utah, USA, featuring a 1322 acre reservoir and an extensive off highway vehicle recreation area on Sand Mountain.
+Sand Hollow State Park is a state park located in Utah, United States, featuring a 1322 acre reservoir and an extensive off highway vehicle recreation area on Sand Mountain.
 The park is near the town of Hurricane.

 The park was officially dedicated in April 2003 and surrounds the Sand Hollow Reservoir.
 Sand Hollow quickly became a popular site for camping, fishing, boating, and ATV riding on nearby sand dunes.